-Stop using isotretinoin and call your doctor at once if you have any of these serious side effects:
+Stop using isotretinoin and call your doctor at once if you have:

-Less serious side effects may include:
+Common side effects may include:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What is the most important information I should know about isotretinoin?

 Isotretinoin in just a single dose can cause severe birth defects or death of a baby.
 Never use this medicine if you are pregnant or may become pregnant.

 You must have a negative pregnancy test before taking isotretinoin.
 You will also be required to use two forms of birth control to prevent pregnancy while taking this medicine.
 Stop using isotretinoin and call your doctor at once if you think you might be pregnant.

 What should I discuss with my healthcare provider before taking isotretinoin?

 Isotretinoin can cause miscarriage, premature birth, severe birth defects, or death of a baby if the mother takes this medicine at the time of conception or during pregnancy.
 Even one dose of isotretinoin can cause major birth defects of the baby's ears, eyes, face, skull, heart, and brain.
 Never use isotretinoin if you are pregnant.

 For Women: Unless you have had your uterus and ovaries removed (total hysterectomy) or have been in menopause for at least 12 months in a row, you are considered to be of child-bearing potential.
 You must have a negative pregnancy test before you start taking isotretinoin, before each prescription is refilled, right after you take your last dose of isotretinoin, and again 30 days later.
 All pregnancy testing is required by the iPLEDGE program.